-The root of the problem is not that September or Another Woman are ‘serious films’ and Paris is a comedy.
-Annie Hall is a comedy too, and the deservedly acclaimed Hannah and Her Sisters does not have less humor in it than Midnight in Paris.
+The root of the problem is not that September or Another Woman are ‘serious’ films and Midnight in Paris is a comedy.
+Annie Hall is a comedy too and the deservedly acclaimed Hannah and Her Sisters (which I consider to be Allen’s best movie) does not have less humor in it than Midnight in Paris.

-If Allen’s other films seem more substantial, it is because their characters are actually living through the things that the characters here are just seen discussing.
+If Allen’s other films seem more substantial, it is because their characters are actually living through the things that the characters in Paris are just seen discussing.

 Many critics claim that Woody Allen’s recent attempts (roughly after Manhattan) are mediocre at best and allow for two exceptions: Match Point and Vicky Cristina Barcelona.
 Even though these are great films, I cannot agree with that assessment.
 Other comedies from that period such as The Curse of the Jade Scorpion, or ironic dramas like You Will Meet a Tall Dark Stranger (which sadly almost nobody went to see) were as good or better than many Allen’s older flicks.